 Our Governance and Corporate Responsibility Committee is responsible for reviewing the qualifications and independence of the members of the Board.
 To meet the needs of the Company in a rapidly changing environment, the Guidelines explain that the Company requires a high-performance Board of Directors whose members subscribe to our values and meet the specific resource needs of the business.
 To that end, the Governance and Corporate Responsibility Committee considers a number of factors it deems appropriate when considering candidates for the Board.
 Such factors may include experience and knowledge of the Company's history and culture; technical experience and backgrounds such as manufacturing, design, marketing, technology, finance, management structure, and philosophy; experience as a senior executive of a public company; and diversity.
-The Governance and Corporate Responsibility Committee may also consider experience in a variety of industries in annually assessing and reviewing the current slate of directors and potential director candidates as the need arises.
 The Governance and Corporate Responsibility Committee is responsible for assessing the appropriate skills and characteristics required of Board members.
 These factors, and others as considered useful by the Governance and Corporate Responsibility Committee or the Board, are reviewed in the context of an assessment of the perceived needs of the Board at a particular point in time.